hugoduncan/dado/dev/design/adr/ADR-00002-claude-api-wrapper.md

 ## Decision

-1. Create a minimal wrapper under the org.hugoduncan.dado.ai.claude namespace prefix
+1. Create a minimal wrapper under the dado.ai.claude namespace prefix
    - Direct mapping to Claude API endpoints
    - No additional abstraction layers
    - Focus on HTTP interaction only